MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-prepare-ios-app.md

 #Customer intent: As a dev, devops, I want to learn about how to configure prepare your iOS app for native authentication using Microsoft Entra External ID.
 ---

-# Tutorial: Prepare your iOS app for native authentication
+# Tutorial: Prepare your iOS/macOS app for native authentication

 This tutorial demonstrates how to add Microsoft Authentication Library (MSAL) native authentication SDK framework to your iOS Swift app.